lorenzetti-hep/lorenzetti/README.md

 [//]: # (and/or the applicable papers.)

-## Generic ATLAS detector:
+## Detector Construction:

-We include a generic versions of the ATLAS detector using the layer con
+We should include some description here.

 ![Screenshot](geometry/DetectorATLASModel/doc/front_view.png)